 For example, when someone outside of the Collabspace platform wants to know what SharePoint content for their team is coming up for disposition, they can request a spreadsheet of metadata showing upcoming review dates.
 It can also be useful for reporting on record category content, how much space, how many files, seeing what state in the content is at in its lifecycle, etc.

-Regarding physical records circulation, when physical records functionalities come to Collabspace (stay tuned), metadata exports can be used to report on charged out items that are past due and during circulation.
+Regarding physical records circulation, with Collabspace physical records functionalities, metadata exports can be used to report on charged out items that are past due and during circulation.
 For example, for inventory managers who need to know who has requested a box, they can request metadata properties showing who to charge out and deliver this box to.
 Metadata export is enough to determine who has requested and where to get this content from so it can be delivered quickly.

-Just like the content itself, there is a lot of value that knowing the metadata can provide an organization.
+Just like the content itself, there is a lot of value which knowing the metadata can provide an organization.
 Reach out to us if you’d like to learn more about how Collabspace metadata export can benefit your organization.
-Or, read our blog to learn more about the Collabspace data lake solution and its features.
+Or, read our blog to learn more about the Collabspace data lake solution and all of its features.
 We've included our free product brochure below: